 Shopping

-One UNC Asheville alumnus created his own tongue-in-cheek city motto: “Come for the protests, stay for the shopping.”
-While it’s true that some residents are politically active, everyone is swayed by the range of shopping opportunities.
-You’ll find traditional Appalachian pottery and other crafts in galleries and shops, handmade dog biscuits and haute couture – all in one city block!
+In Downtown Asheville, you’ll find traditional Appalachian pottery and other crafts in galleries and shops, handmade dog biscuits and haute couture – all in one city block!
 Around the corner, you’ll find bookstores that cater to those who seek hard-to-find reading selections.
 Another downtown shop features nationally acclaimed chocolate truffles.

 Places to Stay